josenetoqa/Bugbank/README.md

         And I click on the "Login" button
         Then I should not be authorized to login

-      Scenario: Verify that the email and password fields are required Given I am on the login page
+      Scenario: Verify that the  password field is required Given I am on the login page
         When I leave the email field empty
         And I leave the password field empty